shadybraden/loggifly/README.md

     restart: unless-stopped
 ```

-2. Then, build and run the container:
+2. Then, run the container:

 ```bash
 docker-compose up -d